Last Update: January 24, 2011

 "They were not like the generation of silver.
 They came from ash spears.
 They were terrible and strong, and the ghastly action of Ares was theirs, and violence.
 They ate no bread, but maintained an indomitable and adamantine spirit.
 None could come near them; their strength was big, and from their shoulders the arms grew irresistible on their ponderous bodies.
 The weapons of these men were bronze, of bronze their houses, and they worked as bronzesmiths.
 There was not yet any black iron.
 Yet even these, destroyed beneath the hands of each other, went down into the smoldering domain of cold Hades; nameless; for all they were formidable, black death seized them, and they had to forsake the shining sunlight."

-Virgil's Aeneid, written much later at around 30 B.C., offers a lot more detail than Hesiod about how a world age gets started, then spirals downward over time.
-Of particular interest to alien astronaut theorists is his reference to extraterrestrial beings coming down from space in the aftermath of a Star Wars-like armed conflict.
+Virgil's Aeneid, written much later, around 30 B.C., offers more detail about how a world age gets started, then spirals downward over time.
+Of particular interest to modern alien astronaut researchers is his reference to extraterrestrial beings fighting a Star Wars-like armed conflict with other E.T.'s.

 "First from heavenly Olympus came Saturn, fleeing from the weapons of Jove and exiled from his lost realm.
 He gathered together the unruly race, scattered over mountain heights, and gave them laws, and chose that the land be called Latium, since in these borders he had found a safe hiding-place.
 Under his reign were the golden ages men tell of: in such perfect peace he ruled the nations; till little by little there crept in a race of worse sort and duller hue, the frenzy of war, and the passion for gain."

-(For more on the E.T. angle, see Ancient Aliens.)
+(For more on the E.T. angle of antiquity, see our article on Ancient Aliens.)

-In any case, the idea of a rise and fall in the fortunes of mankind, culminating in the complete dissolution of civilized cultures comes up again and again in world literature.
+The notion of a rise and fall in the fortunes of mankind, culminating in planetary-wide destruction, is a persistent theme in world literature.
 In the Mayan text known as The Popol Vuh, as well as Aztec and Inca legends, four or five world ages are called "suns," each ending with some form of geologic catastrophe metered out by one or more "gods".

-In Book of the Hopi, published in 1963, author Frank Waters recounts legends compiled from his interviews with elders of the tribe.
-According to these purveyors of the past, at the end of the Hopi "Second World", people became so complacent in their mastery of agriculture and use of Earth's other resources that they got downright miserly and obsessive.
+In the Book of the Hopi, published in 1963, author Frank Waters recounts legends compiled from his interviews with elders of the Southwestern tribe.
+During the Hopi "Second World", for example, the story goes that people became so complacent in their mastery of Earth's resources that they got downright miserly about their material possessions:

 "More and more they traded for things they didn't need, and the more goods they got, the more they wanted...
 They just forgot to sing joyful praises to the Creator and soon began to sing praises for the goods they bartered and stored.
 Before long it happened as it had to happen.
 The people began to quarrel and fight, and then wars between villages began."

-In the Egyptian Book of the Dead, the god Thoth makes a similar assessment and promises a solution:
+In the Egyptian Book of the Dead, dated to the 16th century B.C., the god Thoth makes a similar appraisal of the human condition and promises to clean things up:

 - - -